KaneCheshire/ShowTime/README.md

 // - .never
 // - .debugOnly
 //
-// `.never` by default,
+// `.always` by default,
 // so set to `.always` or `.debugOnly`
 // somewhere like your AppDelegate.
 ShowTime.enabled: ShowTime.Enabled

 // The fill (background) color of a visual touch.
-// Twitter blue with 50% opacity by default.
+// "Twitter blue" with 50% opacity by default.
 ShowTime.fillColor: UIColor

 // The colour of the stroke (outline) of a visual touch.
-// Twitter blue by default.
+// "Twitter blue" by default.
 ShowTime.strokeColor: UIColor

 // The width (thickness) of the stroke around a visual touch.